natcap/invest.users-guide/source/urban_cooling_model.rst

 ====
 * What is the output resolution?

-    Model outputs are of two types: rasters and shapefiles.
+    Model outputs are of two types: rasters and vectors.
 Rasters will have the same resolution as the LULC input (all other raster inputs will be resampled to the same resolution).

 * Why aren't the health impacts calculated by the model?